akilisha/roya-express/brainstorming.md

    - ".param(Class)" => return named param converted into specified Class type.
 This implies that there should be a type conversion factory for path params with default done by the framework, but the user has options to define concrete converters, and getting them registered perhaps through the help of a plugin

 Are you able to follow my router search algorithm?
 How does this compare to how you are currently implementing path search?

+Nested routing
+Earlier we were able to figure out how to implement regex parts in the request path - by using path segments and segment matchers.
+While this was a great milestone, there was one thing that kept gnawing at my mind.
+And this is about the ".any(...)" method.
+I have been wondering why on earth that method would be useful.
+Which use-case would possibly need this capability?
+I then it hit me.
+Aha!
+There is one such use-case after all.
+This use-case if for handling nested routers, which I've been racking my brain about how to implement.
+So this is the algorithm, and tell me what you think.